 The durable power of attorney form Ohio works by giving the agent the ability to take actions regarding finances and health care.
 You can either name someone to control your finances and make monetary decisions, make healthcare and medical decisions, or both when you are incapacitated.

-- Financial POA: Gives the agent power to look after all the arrangements to be done financially, such as property, stock, commodity, banking, business, insurance, estate, etc.
+- Financial POA: Financial power of attorney Ohio looks after all the arrangements that is to be done financially, such as property, stock, commodity, banking, business, insurance, estate, etc.

 - Medical POA: Designates the agent with the power of making medical decisions for you when you are incapable of doing so yourself.
 They are usually added with financial POA in the state of Ohio.